KatIsCoding/space-travelers-hub/README.md

 - Bootstrap
 - VSCode
 - Git & GitHub
+- SpaceX API

-## Getting Started
+## Setup

-To get React and Redux up and running in another project, follow these simple steps:
+To get this app running locally follow these steps:

 1. Clone the repository into your machine (Or download the .zip file and extract).
 2. Open the project's folder.
-3. Copy and paste all files and folders except app_screenshot.png, app_screenshot-2.png, MIT.md, and README.md into the other project's root folder.
-4. Run `npm install`
+3. Run `npm install`
-5. Run `npm start`
+4. Run `npm start`

-### Considerations

-- Intended only for use as a starting point in other projects.
-Do not copy and paste these files into more mature projects as this will overwrite your package.json and package-lock.json files.
-- This project also includes Bootstrap for styling.

-### Setup

-Follow the steps described before.

 ## Authors